 Select Show all findings to expand the list of findings above a waterfall.
 Select a finding to highlight the associated resources in the waterfall graph.

 Another finding highlights uncompressed text resources; if an uncompressed text resource is larger than 860 bytes, the hover data on compression is highlighted in red.
 This threshold may be configurable—see below.

 Thresholds for findings

 You can also find default values for findings here.
-For example, you can determine how large is too large when it comes to being warned about the size of resources.
+For example, you can determine how to peg Speed index to Visually complete or how large is too large when it comes to being warned about the size of resources.

 To configure thresholds for top findings

 - Select the application you want to configure.

 - Click the Browse button (...) and select Edit.